TheBeaverProject/game/README.md

 # The Beaver Project

-This is a school project created by Augustin, Baptiste and François
+This is a school project created by Augustin, Baptiste, François and Paul.

 You can find more info on the website: https://thebeaverproject.tk